bremus124/timed-quiz/README.md

 # Timed-Quiz Challenge
-- Built a timed coding quiz with multiple-choice questions that runs in the browser and will features dynamically updated HTML and CSS powered by JavaScript code.Itis a clean, polished, and responsive user interface written code.
+- Built a timed coding quiz with multiple-choice questions that runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+It is a clean, polished, and responsive user interface written code.
 --
 ## Author